Salzhaus: Historic architecture

 In terms of quality, the Kammerzell House in Strasbourg is comparable, since it was similarly redesigned in 1589, but in contrast it survived not only the Franco-Prussian war, but also both world wars without damage.

 History

-The first mention of the building goes back to a document dated May 5, 1324.
+The first mention of the building goes back to a document dated 5 May 1324.
 It was being referred to as the Salzhaus in various documents in the 14th century, which derived from the salt trade taking place there.

-Untill the early 17th century there were likely two independent, very narrow half-timbered buildings on the plot, commonly known as the Salzhaus.
+Until the early 17th century there were likely two independent, very narrow half-timbered buildings on the plot, commonly known as the Salzhaus.
 This is shown by pictures of the Römerberg from various older coronation records.